vprabhu1771/Node-JS-Essential-Training/4 - Creating a Barcode API with Node.js - Using bwip-js/README.md

-# Creating a Barcode API with Node.js - Using jsbarcode
+# Creating a Barcode API with Node.js - Using bwip-js

 To install the necessary dependencies for your Express server that generates barcodes, you can use the following command: